Jamison Crowder Player Prop Bets for NFL Week 18 | New York vs. Buffalo 1/9/2022

 Matchup vs. Buffalo

-- Against the Bills, Crowder has averaged 60 receiving yards per game over his five career matchups, 29.5 more than his over/under for Sunday's game.
+- In his five matchups against the Bills, Crowder's 60 receiving yards average is 27.5 more than his over/under for Sunday's game (32.5).

-- Crowder, in five matchups, had a touchdown catch twice.
-But he did not have multiple TDs in either of those games.
+- Crowder has caught a touchdown pass versus the Bills twice, but did not have multiple TDs in either of those games.

 - Note: Crowder's stats vs. Bills date back to 2016.